jhenriquez418/linux-java-jdk-installer/README.md

 The script does not support installing JDK 8 since it's end of life is right around the corner, January 2019.

-It was tested in Ubuntu 14.04 LTS and 16.04 LTS.
+It was tested in Ubuntu 18.04 LTS.

 ## Usage